pyFFTW/pyFFTW/docs/source/tutorial.rst

 Since :mod:`pyfftw.interfaces.numpy_fft` and
-:mod:`pyfftw.interfaces.scipy_fftpack` are drop-in replacements for their :mod:`numpy.fft` and :mod:`scipy.fftpack` libraries respectively, it is possible use them as replacements at run-time through monkey patching.
+:mod:`pyfftw.interfaces.scipy_fftpack` are drop-in replacements for their :mod:`numpy.fft` and :mod:`scipy.fftpack` libraries respectively, it is possible to use them as replacements at run-time through monkey patching.
 Note that the interfaces (and builders) all currently default to a single thread.
 The number of threads to use can be configured by assigning a positive integer to `pyfftw.config.NUM_THREADS` (see more details under